gpappsoft/privacyidea-docker/README.md

    ```
 #### How can I create a backup of my data?

-- The pi-manage backup command is not working.
-You have to dump the database manually.
+- Dump your database manually and save environment files (enckey ect.).
 For the example stack, use the db container:

 ```
 docker exec -it pi-db-1 mariadb-dump -u pi -psuperSecret pi
 ```
-- enckey/config, certificates and logs stored in the named volumes *_piconfig *_pilog

 ## Roadmap

 #### Customization and scripts

-Support for [customization](https://privacyidea.readthedocs.io/en/latest/faq/customization.html) comming soon.
+Will follow soon

 #### Radius

-A first release of a Freeradius image with the privacyIDEA-RADIUS plugin is in progress.

-Any feedback are welcome!
+See my other project [docker-freeradius](https://github.com/gpappsoft/privacyidea-freeradius)

 # Disclaimer